stoplightio/elements/docs/getting-started/dev-portal/introduction.md

 - Version Selector (Multiple Branches)
 - Powerful Search

+> The Dev Portal can only be tested on local host using the free plan.
+Please upgrade to starter or above to use it in a production environment.

 Think of the dev portal as more of a Content Management System, focused entirely on making an awesome developer experience for an organization.

 Just like the Elements API component, it is available as a Web Component or a React component.